 22. Dirty blonde Gemini hair color

 The Gemini hair color trend is perfect for those who love to stand out.
 The look involves dyeing each half of your hair a different (and, usually, contrasting) color.
-If you’re already sporting an all-over dirty blonde hue, you can temporarily rock this fun trend by parting your hair in the middle and coating half of your head with one of the vibrant washable hair dyes from the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray collection.
+If you’re already sporting an all-over dirty blonde hue, you can temporarily rock this fun trend by parting your hair in the middle and coating half of your head with a washable hair dye in a fun shade, such as pink, red, or purple.

 How To Care for Color-Treated Dirty Blonde Hair